 Sections B.3.1 and B.3.2 explain how risk management is integrated into the organisational structure and the decision-making process.
 To further support the role of risk management in decision making processes, the role of the 'first line' is critical as part of the three lines of defence model.
 The CEO is responsible for the implementation of strategies, plans and policies, the monitoring of operational and financial performance, the assessment and control of financial, business and operational risks and the maintenance and ongoing development of a robust control framework and environment.
-The ALCo and the ORC are both chaired by the CEO and these committees assist with financial and insurance risk management oversight and operational risk management respectively.
+The ALCo is chaired by the CEO and assists with financial and insurance risk management oversight.
+The Executive Risk Committee (ERC) has been established to monitor the firms overall risk profile and is chaired by the CRO.
+The